maneprajakta/Loan_Prediction_Using_Machine_Learning/README.md

 # Loan_Prediction_Using_Machine_Learning
 <h1>Overview</h1>

-The idea  is to build a model that will classify how much loan the user can take.
+The idea  is to build a model that will predict the loan approval of an applicant who has applied for a loan .
 It is based on the user’s marital status, education, number of dependents, and employments.
 We can build a linear model for this project.

 <h2>Dataset Features</h2>
 <br>Dataset is taken from <link href="https://www.kaggle.com/altruistdelhite04/loan-prediction-problem-dataset"> here! </link>

-<br><br.The following are dataset feature same in train and test set only test set not contain Loan_Status we need to predict it :
+<br><br>.The following are dataset feature same in train and test set only test set not contain Loan_Status we need to predict it :

 <br>1.Loan_ID                           :	Unique Loan ID
 <br>2.Gender	                          :  Male/ Female